flowergirl95/PythonCode/README.md

       customers are ordering, and anything else you can think of

 # Data
-Orders
-Orders_products_prior
-Products
-Customers
-Departments
+-Orders
+-Orders_products_prior
+-Products
+-Customers
+-Departments
-I used a number of open source data sets from Instacart, and data sets created for the purpose of the proyect In Career Foundary Course.
+-I used a number of open source data sets from Instacart, and data sets created for the purpose of the proyect In Career Foundary Course.

 # Tools
  The data was analysed using Python and the following libraries:
- Pandas : For data analysis
+ -Pandas : For data analysis
- Numpy : For Mathemtical equations
+ -Numpy : For Mathemtical equations
- Seaborn: For data visualizations
+-Seaborn: For data visualizations
- Matplotlib: For data Visualizations
+ -Matplotlib: For data Visualizations

 # Folders
 The project files are divided between the following folders:
-1- Project Management: Project Brief and Data Dictionary 2- Data:
+1. Project Management: Project Brief and Data Dictionary
+2. Data:
    Original Data: Contains the original dataframes Prepared Data: Contains the cleaned dataframes
-3- Scripts: The jupyter notebooks containing the coding for the analysis 4- Analysis
+3. Scripts: The jupyter notebooks containing the coding for the analysis
+4. Analysis
-   Visualizations: Contains the visualiations used for developing and explaing insights 5- Sent to client: The final report presented in Excel
+   Visualizations: Contains the visualiations used for developing and explaing insights
+5. Sent to client: The final report presented in Excel